 Round out your last full day exploring the Reno Tahoe area with a nice dinner in downtown Carson City (or go back to Sassafras).
 Directly downtown along Carson Street you’ll find several great restaurants, including Garibaldi’s Italian Kitchen (incredible cioppino) and Union (mentioned above, brewery).
 For barbecue that rivals what you’ll find in the south, pop down to Red’s Old 395 Grill where there’s lots of outdoor seating and even an old steam engine inside the restaurant.

 Finish the night off in the old bank building downtown, now the Bank Saloon.
 Opened in 2020, Bank Saloon has metropolitan city cocktail chops with an old west feel.
 I really enjoyed the many gallery paintings depicting the mining and cattle industry of the Carson City area.
 It’s the perfect night cap to four awesome days in the Reno Tahoe area.
+Really, a great end to such a fun Reno-Tahoe itinerary.

 Where to stay in Reno Tahoe

 I feel very strongly in making Carson City the home base for a Reno Tahoe vacation.
 I love the feel of the town and its central location to EVERYTHING.
 There aren’t many options in the immediate downtown that aren’t in casinos, but with a two minute drive and plenty of parking, you can be there in a heartbeat.
+Downtown or at the edge of town, you’ll be close to almost all of the best things to do, including the highway to Lake Tahoe or freeway up to Reno.

 If you want to be outside of Carson City, there are a number of vacation rentals and historic hotels peppered through the Eagle Valley and near Lake Tahoe, but they are limited with tight availability.
 Reno is an option too, but most of your activities aren’t directly in Reno, so it’s not convenient.
 That’s why we recommend staying IN Carson City.